 Spunkmeyer shrugged.
 “I just said ‘Okay’ and dealt with it.”

 “So, you’ve never had a real holiday.
 No Thanksgiving or Christmas or anything.”

-“It was acknowledged, but she-Kendriss-wouldn’t really care all that much.
-I’d come home with projects from school, and God only knows what happened to ’em.
+“It was acknowledged, but Kendriss didn’t really care all that much.
+I’d come home with projects from school, and I have no idea what happened to any of them afterward.
 I know I didn’t see them on the fridge the next morning.
 It was just… detached is the best way to describe her.”
 Spunkmeyer sighed.
 “Oh, well.
 I’m not around her anymore, and hopefully, I’ll be able to celebrate holidays like a normal human being.”

-“Look, we won’t have a real home-cooked Thanksgiving dinner, but, as far as I know, we don’t do anything during those few days, so, maybe we can go to a restaurant or something.”
+“Look, we won’t have a real home-cooked Thanksgiving dinner, but as far as I know we do get that day off, so maybe we can go to a restaurant or something.”

 “That’s fine by me.
 Hey, don’t worry about it seeming lame; it’ll probably be the best Thanksgiving dinner in my whole life so far.”